IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Bridgetown Brawl.md

 	- Worried that investors will pull the plug after losing last shipment of misurium - production will be halted for several months
 	- Put all of his savings into this - on closer inspection, his jacket is fraying and patched
 	- Would have taken on bluemoon as assistant, but they're about to lose their budget
+- Shockback triggers when Saranna goes to fiddle with an automata some more
 - Giltstern just made an order of his Type alpha prototypes from him, they got shipped out early this morning
 	- Just heard from Feldspar that theyre going to be "modified" by a guest consultant with Luca Industries - for battle
 	- entirely against his original wishes - they're using science to inflict violence
 	- this is not going to be good for the image of Luca Industries
 - Konrad can't do anything legally to stop them, because Giltstern already owns the goods.
 Wants the PCs to do damage control - figure out what the automata are being used for, try to stop anything really bad from happening
 	- doesn't have much money to pay them back with - offer to owe them a favor
-	- Give them something to resist the electric surges? a capacitor
+	- Give them something to resist the electric surges? a capacitor to prevent the stun effects
 - Maybe ask them why they're in the city - there's better employ for adventurers out in the wild
 	- warn them about Vasilev
 - Automata were ordered to the northside docks, where Clockwork made the modifications